 Total ascent: 250 feet (80m)

-Don’t miss: time to stroll around Alnwick this afternoon.
-Sample some of the many tea shops & pubs, visit Alnwick Castle & its stunning gardens, or break the bank balance and hit the shops.
+Highlight: Time to stroll around Alnwick this afternoon.
+Sample some of the many tea shops and pubs, visit Alnwick Castle and its stunning gardens, or break the bank balance and hit the shops.

 Distance: 7 miles (11km)

 Total ascent: 900 feet (280m)